syntixi/website/docs/guides/namespace.md

 ## No Cross Namespace Reference

-Namespaced resources cannot be refereneced by other namespaced resources located in different namespaces.
+Namespaced objects cannot be referenced by objects located in different namespaces.

-Let's say you create a function in namespace `foobar` and want to references a bundle in namespace `default`, CLI will return an error shows `resource not found` due to two resources are not in the same namespace and so system cannot find bundle named `hello` in namesapce `foobar`.
+Let's say you create a function in namespace `foobar` and want to reference a bundle in namespace `default`, CLI will return an error shows `resource not found` due to two resources are not in the same namespace and so system cannot find bundle named `hello` in namesapce `foobar`.